Report an Issue

 100 Municipal Drive

-The Police Department operates the animal shelter in Trophy Club.
-Currently we employ a part-time Animal Control Officer and provide the following services:
+The Police Department operates the animal shelter in Trophy Club, which is managed by an Animal Control Officer.
+The following services are available:

 - Animal Registration

 - No-fee Adoptions